Home: Idaho Hot Springs: Skillern Hot Springs

 Camping Notes

-There is great primitive camping sites up and downstream of the hot springs, and an official (4 site) campground at the trailhead.
+There is great primitive camping sites up and downstream of the hot springs, and an official campground with toilets at the trailhead.
 There are also plenty of campgrounds and primitive sites to choose from in the surrounding Sawtooth National Forest.

 09.25.09 - 09.26.09